Irrawaddy dolphins look just like baby beluga whales, only with dorsal fins, but they are not closely related.

 What’s life like for an Irrawaddy dolphin?

 Irrawaddy dolphins are found in small groups of six or fewer, but up to 25 have been known to gather in deep pools to fish.
 They are slow swimmers and avoid boats; they do not bow-ride, and generally dive when frightened.
 They sometimes spyhop, tail slap, body rub, or roll to one side while waving a flipper, and they only occasionally leap.
-Irrawaddys can spit spouts of water at the surface and we think this might make it easier for help them to catch fish by confusing them and it could also be a social behaviour.
+Irrawaddys can spit spouts of water at the surface and we think this might make it easier for help them to catch fish by confusing them.

 It is not known what the total population of Irrawaddy dolphins is though they are endangered throughout their range.